Home

 • 5 % to 85% (no condensation)

-These storage conditions are very broad and quite extreme.
-The media may survive these conditions in the short term, but for long term storage it is best to be a little more conservative.
+These storage conditions are very broad and extreme.
+The media may survive these conditions in the short term, but for long-term storage, it is best to be a little more conservative.
 In general, avoid very hot or very cold temperatures.
-More specifically, store flash usb drives in the 18 degrees Celsius to 23 degrees Celsius range most of the time.
+More specifically, store flash media of any type in the 18 degrees Celsius to 23 degrees Celsius range most of the time.
 For relative humidity, keep the level between 20 to 50 percent.